wal99d/FileSignature/README.md

 #File Signature Extractor (Written in Go)
-####This Go app will extract the file Signature from your File as an argument and validate the file from in-memory list of file signatures
+####This Go app will extract the file Signature from file passed as an argument, and then it validates it from in-memory list of file signatures
 like below command:
 ```
 #bin/filesig -f FILE_GOES_HERE -b NUMBER_OF_BYTES_TO_READ"